Dimers on Riemann surfaces and compactified free field: Determinant of Kalpha as an observable for the dimer model

-Note that by our choice of weights the operator $K$ is gauge-equivalent to a real-valued operator, hence we have $K(C)\in \RR$ for $K(C)$ defined by~\eqref{eq:KasTh1}.
-On the other hand comparing the exponent on the right-hand side of~\eqref{eq:KasTh1} with the expressions~\eqref{eq:KasTh2},~\eqref{eq:KasTh3} we get that
+In particular, note that by our choice of weights the operator $K$ is gauge-equivalent to a real-valued operator, hence we have $K(C)\in \RR$ for $K(C)$ defined by~\eqref{eq:KasTh1}.
+Since $C$ was arbitrary,~\eqref{eq:KasTh3.5} combined with this fact implies that $\Psi^A_D$ has integer cohomologies.